Net Worth

 Real Estate

-In 2015, fans caught a glimpse of Nigel Mansell’s lavish lifestyle when he put his Jersey mansion up for sale with an asking price of $12.4 million.
-The property overlooks St. Brelade’s Bay, between France and the United Kingdom, and Mansell had lived there since the mid-90s.
-Situated right on the coast, this mansion is huge, and Mansell had an extra extension added to it in 2005 that included a cinema, spa, sauna, game room, and home gym.
+Nigel Mansell previously owned a mansion in St. Brelade, Jersey, situated in the Channel Islands.
+The property overlooks St. Brelade’s Bay, between France and the United Kingdom, and he’d lived there since the mid-90s.
+Situated right on the coast, this mansion is huge, and Mansell had an additional extension added in 2005 that included a cinema, spa, sauna, game room, and home gym.

 Summary